Understanding Trauma Responses in the Classroom

 In many ways, trauma-informed classroom strategies align with preventative frameworks like CASEL and school-wide systems like Positive Behavioral Interventions and Supports.
 Both emphasize predictability, emotional safety, and explicit skill-building.

-The Three Pillars of a Trauma-Informed Classroom
+The Three Pillars of Trauma-Informed Classroom Strategies

 1. Predictability